-Shoulder Pain: What Causes It And How To Stop The Pain
+Shoulder Pain: What Causes It And How To Stop It ASAP

 If your shoulder hurts when you move your arm in a certain way, you are not alone.
 Shoulder pain is not only one of the most common types of pain, but often one of the most excruciating.
 As we age, the likelihood of a damaged shoulder joint increases, so it is worth learning about causes and treatments.
 As with many musculoskeletal problems, physical therapy can bring pain relief and improve shoulder mobility.